browserup/browserup-proxy/new-interface-compatibility.md

-# New BrowserMobProxy interface
+# New BrowserUpProxy interface
-The `BrowserMobProxyServer` class, powered by LitleProxy, implements the ``BrowserMobProxy` interface.
-The following table lists the current level of support for the new interface in the modern and legacy BMP implementations:
+The `BrowserUpProxyServer` class, implements the ``BrowserUpProxy` interface.
+The following table lists the current level of support for the new interface in the modern and legacy BUP implementations:

-`BrowserMobProxy` method | Legacy `ProxyServer` (Jetty 5) | `BrowserMobProxyServer` (LittleProxy) :----------------------- | :---------------------: | :-----------------------------------:
+`BrowserUpProxy` method | Legacy `ProxyServer` (Jetty 5) | `BrowserUpProxyServer` (LittleProxy) :----------------------- | :---------------------: | :-----------------------------------:
 `start` (and related) | X | X
 `stop` | X | X